top of page

 Doom Scrolling and the Brain

 Even when blue light is filtered, content matters.
 Doom scrolling keeps your brain in a threat-monitoring mode.
-The nervous system reacts to alarming news, social comparison, or emotional content by releasing stress hormones, which directly interfere with sleep.
+Your brain reacts to alarming news, social comparison, or emotional content by releasing stress hormones, which directly interfere with sleep.

 1. Scan for danger